-Your hands, wrists, elbows and shoulders are essential tools that allow you to work, play and perform everyday activities.
-In fact, how well the hands, wrists, arms and shoulders interact depends upon the integrity and function of the related ligaments, tendons, muscles, joints and bones.
-Problems in any of these can affect upper extremity function - from the fingertips to the shoulder blades - causing major disruptions at home and at work and negatively impacting quality of life.
+How well the hands, wrists, arms and shoulders interact depends upon the integrity and function of the related ligaments, tendons, muscles, joints and bones.
+Problems in any of these can affect upper extremity function causing major disruptions to the quality of life.

-If you are among the millions of Americans experiencing hand and upper extremity problems each year, finding expert care is all-important.
-Whether your condition is due to arthritis, carpal tunnel syndrome, a sports injury, an accident, a work-related injury or a congenital disorder, you can feel confident choosing the Cleveland Clinic Upper Extremity Center for your care.
-The Center provides care to Cleveland’s professional athletes and musicians, and many of its surgeons have been recognized by their peers as the best in the nation.
+Whether your condition is due to arthritis, carpal tunnel syndrome, a sports injury, an accident, a work-related injury or a congenital disorder, you can feel confident choosing the Cleveland Clinic specialists for your care.

 Hand & Wrist Pain